iifl-logo

 The Company has ventured into defence electronic which has a state-of-the-art manufacturing & testing facility in Bengaluru, where it significantly enhances its RF and optical technologies capabilities.
 This advanced facility includes comprehensive RF testing and measurement infrastructure, covering a range from 9KHz to 44GHz, equipped with signal generators, spectrum analysers, network analysers, and high-performance oscilloscopes.
 Additionally, the optical testing and measurement infrastructure boasts cutting-edge manufacturing and testing equipment, such as optical insertion and return loss testers, polishing machines, and a wide array of connectors and cables.

-Conceptia Software Technologies Private Limited (Associate Company)
+Conceptia Software Technologies Private Limited

-Conceptia is a leading design & associated service provider for India, Middle East & Asia Pacific region for the marine market.
+Conceptia is a leading design & associated service provider for India, Middle East & Asia Pacificregion for the marine market.
 Conceptias balanced & diversified experience gained over 20 years in handling naval as well as commercial projects makes Conceptia unique amongst its peers.
 With teams present in major Indian Shipyards and UAE, Conceptia is perhaps the largest Indian player in this market.

 Conceptias core expertise is in providing design & engineering services to shipyards, ship owners and oil and gas companies.
-We undertake Detailed Engineering of all types of ships and offshore structures, basic design of vessels, support during construction and pre-production stage like animation of events / event
+They undertake Detailed Engineering of all types of ships and offshore structures, basic design of vessels, support during construction and pre-production stage like animation of events/event depiction etc. Conceptia has undertaken and successfully completed more than 60 engineering projects from various shipyards, ship-owners from Middle East and Asia Pacific Region.

 Conceptia has been a major player in the marine & offshore industry, supplying engineering services to various shipyards including Garden Reach Shipbuilders & Engineers Ltd., Drydocks World Dubai, Hindustan Shipyard Ltd., Sembawang Shipyard Pte., Jaya Holding Pte., etc. to name a few.
-Apart from this, Con- ceptias credentials for providing skilled manpower support includes support provided for various Indian & foreign customers including Reliance Defense & Engineering Ltd, Nkom-Qatar, Drydocks World Dubai etc. to name a few.

 Strategic Growth and Expansion